gamblevore/speedie/Documentation/Advanced/SpeedLosses.md

 It would be a very special and rare situation in which this could cause noticeable speed losses...
 One I haven't seen myself yet.

+...

+Overall, I would look at how much speed you are *gaining* by using speedie first.
+If you code is a lot faster than writing it in another language (java / C# / JS / python / etc)... then just don't bother ruining your experience by trying to get another 2 %.
+Especially if you just gained 30% to 1000% extra speed.
+(Depending on the lang you are comparing to).

+Its probably a nice fun thing to trust the language :) To see "how much speed can I get while trusting the language".

+Perry (my IDE) does this.
+Because its a simple app that relies on the libs to do all the heavy lifting.
+So if even an IDE doesn't need to fool with disabling refcounts, you can see most other apps won't either.